 Skip to content

 The CALM Method™ has helped me throughout my community-building journey.
-I will break down the CALM Method™ of Clarity, Awareness, Learning, and Motion to help you find calm in community building.
+I will break down the CALM Method™.
+It focuses on Clarity, Awareness, Learning, and Motion to help you find calm in community building.

 Finding calm has been challenging over the past two years.
 I’ve learned that adding layers, complexity, and several concepts can create more confusion than clarity.